Advanced Digital Photography

 Prerequisites

-Students should have an intermediate to advanced knowledge of photography, or have completed DGMD E-9 or the equivalent.
+Students should have a basic to intermediate knowledge of photography or have completed DGMD E-9 or the equivalent.
 Students need access to a camera where they can control aperture, shutter speed, and ISO.
-Students need access to the internet and a computer with software like Adobe Lightroom to tone and edit images.
-Please note that Photoshop is not an editing tool, it is a retouching tool.
+Students need access to the internet and a computer that can manage Adobe Lightroom and InDesign.

 Notes